Chemical Physics - Ph.D.

 - English language proficiency - all international students must provide proof of English language proficiency (unless they meet specific exceptions) by earning one of the following:

 Admission will be granted by examination of the student's background on an individual basis.
 Students from a variety of undergraduate majors—such as physics, chemistry, engineering and materials science—are invited to apply.

 Program Learning Outcomes

-- Develop an advanced understanding of the fundamental science of liquid crystals and ability to apply acquired knowledge of physical and chemical properties of soft materials in achieving understanding of novel phenomena in liquid crystals.
+- Develop an advanced understanding of the fundamental science of liquid crystals and related advanced materials and ability to apply acquired knowledge of physical and chemical properties of soft materials in achieving understanding of novel phenomena in liquid crystals.

 - Gain experience in presenting scientific data in research publications, articles, posters and oral presentations.